BlockchainCommons/bc-envelope-cli-rust/README.md

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

 ## Version History

+### 0.34.0: February 5, 2026

+- Update XID Edges tutorial to show claim detail carried on the target object rather than on the edge subject.
+- Update `bc-envelope` dependency from ^0.42.0 to ^0.43.0.
+- Update `bc-envelope-pattern` dependency from ^0.13.0 to ^0.14.0.
+- Update `bc-xid` dependency from ^0.21.0 to ^0.22.0.
+- Update `provenance-mark` dependency from ^0.22.0 to ^0.23.0.

 ### 0.33.0: February 1, 2026